 How to Make Panna Cotta:

-• Off the heat, place 1 cup milk in a medium sauce pan and sprinkle the top with 1 packet gelatin.
+• Off the heat, place 1 cup milk in a medium saucepan and sprinkle the top with 1 packet gelatin.
 Let stand 3-5 min or until gelatin is softened.
 Place pan over medium/low heat and stir until gelatin dissolves and mixture is steaming, about 4-5 min (do not boil).

 How to Make Berry Sauce:

 • Stir in remaining 1 cup of fresh berries and remove from heat.
-When syrup is at room temp or just barely warm, spoon it over the top of chilled panna cottas.
+When the syrup is at room temp or just barely warm, spoon it over the top of chilled panna cottas.

 Nutrition Per Serving